In the box

 Connect the PADL to the laptop with USB cable.
 Open the software, choose port.
 The software will beep when a data event is detected.
 When the PADL unit is in position and the software beeps it is ready to start recording the data.
 Click the green start button and data for each lap is recorded.
 Note: lap zero does not ‘beep’.

 The blue data clean function is available once a minimum of quality data has been recorded.
-When selected, the data clean displays the five most consistent, consecutive laps (removing any anomalous data).
+When selected, the data clean displays the four most consistent, consecutive laps (removing any anomalous data).
 Only use cleaned data averages for analysing performance of planes and cars.
 Height accuracy is 1.5cm after data clean.
 Best results are when consistency is over 90%.
-Planes are given a rating based on speed, height and payload (added weight.
-Digital scales provided) A rating over 100 is good; over 125 is very good.
+Vehicle are given a rating.
+For planes this is based on speed, height and payload (added weight.
+Digital scales provided) For car this is based on speed and payload.
+A rating over 100 is good; over 125 is very good.
+Payload is a user input.

 Students take the recorded data from the data logger and enter it into the DataCrunch software which is available in the online project content.
 Files can be saved and re-opened.